7 Best Practices for Designing Effective Microlearning Videos for Employee Training

 Microlearning videos are fast becoming an essential component of corporate training arsenal as firms focus on digital transformation and continual learning.
 You can develop microlearning videos in-house if you have the required resources.
 If you don’t, it’s a good idea to hire an eLearning partner.

 Now you know a bit more about microlearning videos and their critical advantages, you can determine whether to implement this innovative technique into your corporate training lineup.
-Download this free eBook on ‘Microlearning 101’ to understand how microlearning fits in your learning strategy.
+Download the free eBook given below to understand how microlearning fits in your learning strategy.